 The installation sounds are recorded in a Finnish forest in Vesilahti, Finland.
 The top most heard frequencies in the forest are selected for each channel.
-The sounds have been analyzed and according to this information their dominating frequencies have been selected.
+The sounds have been analysed and according to this information their dominating frequencies have been selected.
 These frequencies are played back in the installation through sound actuators that are placed inside wood.
 The actuators make the wood resonate and vibrate: the sound will come from the wood itself making it the speaker.
 Also Finnish animal sounds are heard occasionally in the space.

 Acoustic Interior Design – using Invisible Speaker Audio Technology